arewhyaeenn/COMP_150_LAB_5_ARRAYS_STRINGS/README.md

 ### Traversing and the `length` attribute

 The number of elements in an array can be accessed using its `length` attribute with the accessor operator `.`.
 The length of the numbers array above is `7`, and this value can be accessed with `numbers.length`.
+Note that unlike the `String` class's `length()` method, the array `length` is an attribute and does not use parenthesis for a method call.

 You can go through every element in an array by incrementing an index in a loop.
 Because the first index is `0`, the last index is 1 less than the array length, so the index must remain less than the array length.
 The two loops in the snippet below both print all of the elements of the `dayNames` array.